 Content All staff use Videolink when sharing YouTube videos to prevent children being exposed to inappropriate advertising.
 School uses KidRex as a search engine and higher up in school, children are taught how to use Google safely.
 Children are taught how to identify inappropriate information, close the page and report to an adult.
 All internet activity is monitored and inappropriate use or searches are captured by Policy Central.
 Contact Children are taught about 'stranger danger' online and progress to learning about risks such as grooming, stalking and being involved in groups that may be detrimental to well-being.
 Also see below: How is social networking managed at Redhill Primary Academy?
 Conduct Children are taught the consequences of unwanted or illegal conduct online.
 Children are taught about the causes and effects of cyber-bullying as well as the consequences if found to be a participant or actor.
 Children and parents are regularly updated and informed about the risks associated with the overuse of technology.
 Also see below: How is social networking managed at Redhill Primary Academy?
-Filliary Academy?
+Contract Children are taught about the importance of strong passwords, misinformation, disinformation, online scams (including features to look out for e.g. URL shorteners, personality tests, red open padlock symbols, spelling/grammar errors)